 As such, the Django instance in which django-flashpolicies is used must be serving from the root of the domain.
-If this is not possible, you will need to find an alternate method of serving your domain's cross-domain policy; one option is to manually create a Policy instance, and serialize it (via its xml_dom attribute), writing the result to a file which can be handled normally by your web server.
+If this is not possible, you will need to find an alternate method of serving your domain's cross-domain policy; one option is to manually create a Policy instance, and serialize it (the simplest way is via str(), though for more fine-grained control see the xml_dom attribute), writing the result to a file which can be handled normally by your web server.

 If you are using Django with the CommonMiddleware enabled and the APPEND_SLASH setting set to True (by default, this is the case for any newly-created Django project), you will need to be careful in defining the URL patterns used for serving cross-domain policies.
-In particular, you'll want to use the regular expression ^crossdomain.xml\$ - without trailing slash - for the URL.
-Django's CommonMiddleware (as of Django 1.0) will not attempt to append a slash when an existing URL pattern matches without the trailing slash.
+In particular, you'll want to use the regular expression ^crossdomain.xml\$-without trailing slash - for the URL.
+Django's CommonMiddleware will not attempt to append a slash when an existing URL pattern matches without the trailing slash.